wilamike/ansible-cis-linux-hardening/README.md

-# ansible-redhat-hardening
+# ansible-cis-linux-hardening
-Ansible roles to harden Redhat 7 and 8 on AWS or GCP according to CIS framework.
+Ansible roles to harden Redhat 7/8 and Ubuntu 18/20 on AWS or GCP according to CIS framework.
 This is developed based on:

 * Redhat 8 - https://github.com/jwacross/RHEL8-CIS
 * Redhat 7 - https://github.com/ansible-lockdown/RHEL7-CIS